 - Ad-Hoc Agents: When call volumes get higher than anticipated, ask back office workers or staff in your store to log in to the Contact Center via their Cisco Jabber client and have calls immediately routed to them.
 The most flexible workforce is your own workforce.

 Before I write the blog about the ENHANCED bundle of 2Ring GADGETS for Cisco Finesse, feel free to let me know if Cisco Finesse and/or even our GADGETS look appealing to you, or if you are already using it, what other features you would like us to bring to this new platform.
-And of course, if you are in Orlando this week, then please come to 2Ring's booth #1433 - here is my blog on why you should do so.
 Looking forward to seeing you there.